 - The "oldest text in the universe" that River uses to communicate with the Doctor near the beginning sounds very similar in the Doctor's description to God's Final Message to His Creation from So Long, and Thanks for All the Fish. note Especially since, thanks to Douglas Adams being a Doctor Who writer and script editor, there's already been a fair amount of crossover and cross-pollination.

 - The Cyberman head crawling along on tentacles is straight out of The Thing (1982) or the facehuggers in Alien.

-- The idea of agents/replicants who do not know their true nature and, on a signal, activate their attack goes back to The Manchurian Candidate (hence the Manchurian Agent trope) and, more recently, Battlestar Galactica (Reimagined) (Rory's shock as he activates and tries to march off is similar to the Tomato in the Mirror Cylons).
+- The idea of agents/replicants who do not know their true nature and, on a signal, activate their attack goes back to The Manchurian Candidate (hence the Manchurian Agent trope) and Battlestar Galactica (2003) (Rory's shock as he activates and tries to march off is similar to the Tomato in the Mirror Cylons).

 - Skyward Scream: The Doctor calling out to every monster in the sky: "I. AM.
 TALKING!"

 - Soundtrack Dissonance: A beautifully tranquil version of Amy's theme plays in the episode's final scene as Amy dies in Rory's arms, the Doctor is sealed in the Pandorica, River fails to prevent the TARDIS from exploding, and the universe ends.

 - Spy Catsuit: River breaking into the Royal Collection wears a tight black outfit that shows off her cleavage.

 - Stable Time Loop: The Alliance creates the Pandorica based on a book Amy read, which recounts the myth of Pandora's Box.
 Since the Pandorica is shown to transmit its signal to all time periods, it's implied to be the original inspiration for the myth.

 - Back from the Dead, Death Is Cheap: Nope, that's not the real Rory.